-15. Related party transactions
+17. Related party transactions

 The College is related through common control to all Province of British Columbia ministries, agencies, school districts, health authorities, colleges, universities and crown corporations.
-Transactions with these related parties, unless disclosed otherwise, are considered to be in the normal course of operations and are recorded at their exchange amounts, which is the amount of consideration established and agreed to between the College and the related parties.
+Transactions with these related parties, unless disclosed otherwise, are in the normal course of operations and are recorded at their exchange amounts, which is the amount of consideration established and agreed to between the College and the related parties.